-Closure of the office, workplace or residential setting is not recommended.
+Closure of the office / workplace / residential setting is not recommended.

-The management team of the office or workplace or residential setting will be contacted by the Public Health England (PHE) local Health Protection Team (https://www.gov.uk/guidance/contacts-phe-health-protection-teams) to discuss the case,
+The management team of the office / workplace /residential setting will be contacted by the Public Health England local Health Protection Team to discuss the case, identify people who have been in contact with them and advise on actions that should be taken.